About Visiting Fellows Program

 Each semester the Institute of Politics invites a select number of prominent political practitioners to Harvard serve as Visiting Fellows for a shorter period of time than a full academic semester of a resident fellowship.
 The Visiting Fellows program brings distinguished veterans of public life for a short, yet comprehensive stay; often a week.
 The program is designed to provide maximum contact with the University community, particularly undergraduate students.
 Each fellowship is individually tailored to the background of the visiting fellow, as well as his/her calendar availability.

 The experience is compact and the schedule is more intense than a resident fellowship.
 A Visiting Fellow can expect to participate in at least three events daily.
 The Fellow often will lead at least one 90-minute study group during the week-long visit.
 Study groups offer the guest the opportunity to share his/her views and experiences in a meaningful way with students.

 Most events are with students (both undergraduate and graduate) and occasionally meetings are arranged with faculty from the Kennedy School and throughout Harvard.
-Events are typically off-the-record discussions with a relatively small group of around 30 students.
+Events are closed to press and not for attribution.
+The discussions typically occur with a relatively small group of around 30 students.
 Like most Fellows’ events at the IOP, these discussions do not require much if any preparation.
 They are discussion based and the conversation is driven by the questions posed by the audience and the views and anecdotes presented by the Visiting Fellow.
 Additionally, Fellows have the opportunity to audit one or two Harvard courses based on availability.